 The battle, along with other scenes, were filmed on the campus of the Old Royal Naval college in Greenwich, London, which is home to the University of Greenwich.
 Many students were used as extras in crowd and battle scenes.

-According to Anne Hathaway in an interview, director Tom Hooper suggest that she try a take of her big song, "I Dreamed a Dream" in a coffin.
+According to Anne Hathaway in an interview, Tom Hooper suggested that she try a take of her big song, "I Dreamed a Dream" in the coffin.
 But it was agreed by all involved that it looked too ridiculous.

 The large, crumbling elephant statue that features prominently during several scenes in the movie was both a real statue in Paris (between 1813 and 1846) and a focus of vivid description by Victor Hugo in his novel Les Misérables.
-Known as "The Elephant of the Bastille," Napoléon Bonaparte originally intended the statue to be a bronze monument to his military achievements at the former site of the Bastille, but the design was only ever rendered in plaster and wood; by the time of its demolition in 1846, the statue had become a haven for vermin and was significantly degraded structurally.
+Known as "The Elephant of the Bastille," Napoléon Bonaparte originally intended the statue to be a bronze monument to his military achievements at the former site of the Bastille, cast from the guns captured at the Battle of Friedland; the design was only ever rendered in plaster and wood, but was considerably larger than the replica shown in the film.
+By the time of its demolition in 1846, the statue had become a haven for vermin and was significantly degraded structurally.
 In the novel, Hugo describes it as an ugly, dilapidated, widely despised public eyesore.
+The circular basin on which the elephant stood remains to this day, supporting the socle of the July Column.

 Frances Ruffelle, the original Eponine on Broadway and in the West End, will be returning to Les Mis as a prostitute.
 When producer Cameron Mackintosh made the announcement, Ruffelle's character name was "The Most Fabulous Whore".
 Ruffelle also appeared in the 25th Anniversary Concert for Les Miserables taking the stage with the original London cast.